Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Underapproximation of the Valid Set

+\begin{remark} In \cite[Theorem~5]{Lasserre15}, it has been shown that if the quadratic module corresponding to the constraints of \eqref{eqn:sosrelax} satisfies Archimedean condition and the feasible region contains an interior point, then the SOS problem \eqref{eqn:sosrelax} is solvable.
+Moreover, as shown in \cite[Theorem~1]{Josz2016}, we can also avoid to check the existence of an interior point by adding the (redundant) constraints $\|\bm{x}\|^2 \leq M_{\bm{x}}, \|\bm{a}\|^2 \leq M_{\bm{a}}$ to \eqref{eqn:sosrelax}, which will also guarantee that the SOS problem \eqref{eqn:sosrelax} is solvable. \end{remark}

-\begin{remark} Assumption \ref{ass:zeroMeasure} basically states that the zero level set of $\phi_i$ should be negligible.
-Note that the zero level set of $\phi_i$ consists of the zero points of $\phi''_i$ defined in the proof of Theorem~\ref{thm:semiConti}.
-We show in the following Lemma~\ref{thm:semiAlge} that $\phi''_i$ is a semialgebraic function.
+\begin{remark} The assumption that $R_I^r(i)$ has Lebesgue measure zero basically states that the set of zero points of $J_i$ should be negligible.
+Note that the zero points of $J_i$ are exactly zero points of $\bar{J}_i$.
+We show in the following Lemma~\ref{thm:semiAlge} that $\bar{J}_i$ is a semialgebraic function.